thirumurthis/Learnings/K8s/K8s_Kind/create_cluster_access_from_windows_host.md

 In this blog we will also see how to use the make utility to automate the steps to create the Kind cluster and deploy simple nginx container in the cluster.
 Once deployed we can use a target to verify whetehr we are able to access the container.

-## Steps to run the nginx container in KIND cluster deployed in Docker Desktop
+## Instruction to create KIND cluster in Docker Desktop and deployed a Nginx container

 ### 1. Create KIND cluster with CLI